jundalisay/superb/content/en/research/machiavelli/prince/chapter-14.md

-+++
+---
+title: "What is the most important thing in The Art Of War"
+heading: "Chapter 14"
+author: "Niccolo Machiavelli"
-title= "What is the most important thing in The Art Of War" heading= "Chapters 13" date= 2021-09-24 author= "Niccolo Machiavelli" description= "A prince should have no other aim or thought, nor select anything else for his study, than war and its rules and discipline" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-13" linkbtext= "Chapter 13" linkf= "/research/machiavelli/prince/chapter-15" linkftext= "Chapter 15" icon = "/icons/mach.jpg"
+description: "A prince should have no other aim or thought, nor select anything else for his study, than war and its rules and discipline"
-+++
+date: 2021-09-10
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 A prince should have no other aim or thought, nor select anything else for his study, than war and its rules and discipline.